fenago/ml-bootcamp/Lab_2.md

 <https://www.kaggle.com/CooperUnion/cardataset>.
 (You can read more
 about the dataset and the way it was collected at
 <https://www.kaggle.com/jshih7/car-price-prediction>.)
 Go there, open
 it, and click the download link.
-The other option is using the Kaggle command-line interface (CLI), which is a tool for programmatic access to all datasets available via Kaggle.
-For this lab, we will use the second option.
-We describe how to configure the Kaggle CLI in appendix A.

-##### Note

-Kaggle is an online community for people who are interested in machine learning.
-It is mostly known for hosting machine learning competitions, but it is also a data-sharing platform where anyone can share a dataset.
-More than 16,000 datasets are available for anyone to use.
-It is a great source of project ideas and very useful for machine learning projects.

-In this lab, as well as throughout the course, we will actively use NumPy.
-We cover all necessary NumPy operations as we go along, but please refer to appendix C for a more in-depth introduction.

-The
-source code for this project is available in the course's repository in GitHub at <https://github.com/fenago/ml-bootcamp> in lab-02-car-price.
+The source code for this project is available in the course's repository in GitHub at <https://github.com/fenago/ml-bootcamp> in lab-02-car-price.

-As
-the first step, we will create a folder for this project.
+As the first step, we will create a folder for this project.
 We can give it any name, such as lab-02-car-price: